The Olive Branch Petition was a final attempt by the colonists to avoid going to war with Britain during the American Revolution.

 The reason for the mixed messages was due to the fact that in the summer of 1775, the Continental Congress found themselves divided on the issue of going to war with Britain.
 One side wanted greater freedom under British rule, similar to what they experienced during the period of Salutary Neglect, while the other side wanted complete independence from Britain.

-This petition was a last ditch effort by the reconciliation party to amend things with the king before war was officially declared, even though the Revolutionary War had already begun in Massachusetts when the Shot Heard Round the World was fired in April of that year.
+This petition was a last ditch effort by the reconciliation party to amend things with the king before war was officially declared, even though the Revolutionary War had already begun in Massachusetts when the Shot Heard Round the World was fired and the Siege of Boston began in April of that year.

 In a letter to an unidentified friend, John Adams himself even wrote about the paradox of preparing for war while, at the same time, petitioning the king for peace but explained the petition was necessary to keep the colonists unified: